 Similar to the HARP 2.0 that came before it, the High LTV Refinance Option enables you to refinance your mortgage even if you are significantly underwater on your home.
 For example, if you owe $150,000 on your mortgage and your home is only worth $100,000 if can be impossible to refinance with a standard mortgage program.
 Borrowers in this scenario could use the High LTV Refinance Program to refinance their mortgage as long as they can afford the new payment and the refinance benefits the borrowers financially.

 The table below shows mortgage terms for leading refinance lenders.
-We recommend that you shop multiple lenders to determine if they offer the High LTV Refinance Option or other programs for distressed homeowners.
-Comparing the loan terms and qualification requirements for several refinance programs enables you to find the lender and mortgage that are right for you.
+We recommend that you shop multiple lenders to determine if they offer the High LTV Refinance Option or similar programs.
+Comparing lenders and refinance proposals enables you to find the program and mortgage that are right for you.

 We review the key program eligibility guidelines below.
 The most important step is to determine if your loan is eligible for the program.

 Fannie Mae Must Own Your Loan

 To be eligible for the High LTV Refinance Option, your mortgage must be owned Fannie Mae, which is one of the two largest government-sponsored enterprises (GSEs) that provide capital to and buy mortgages from lenders.
 When HARP 2.0 expired at the end of 2019, Fannie Mae and Freddie Mac, the other large GSE in the mortgage industry, both introduced their own distressed refinance programs (Freddie Mac offers the Enhanced Relief Refinance Program).